JetBrains/intellij-sdk-docs/stub_indexes.md

 *  In your plugin.xml, define the ```<stubElementTypeHolder>``` extension and specify the interface which contains the `IElementType` constants used by your language's parser ([example](https://github.com/JetBrains/intellij-community/blob/master/plugins/properties/src/META-INF/plugin.xml#L55)).

-For serializing string data in stubs (such as element names), it's recommended to use ```StubOutputStream.writeName()``` and ```StubInputStream.readName()``` methods.
-These methods ensure that each unique identifier is stored only once in the data stream, and thus reduce the size of the serialized stub tree data.
+For serializing string data, e.g. element names, in stubs, we recommend to use ```StubOutputStream.writeName()``` and ```StubInputStream.readName()``` methods.
+These methods ensure that each unique identifier is stored only once in the data stream.
+This reduces the size of the serialized stub tree data.

 If you need to change the stored binary format for the stubs (for example, if you want to store some additional data or some new elements), make sure that you advance the stub version returned from `IStubFileElementType.getStubVersion()` for your language.
-This will cause the stubs and stub indices to be rebuilt, and will avoid mismatches between the stored data format and the code trying to load it.
+This will cause the stubs and stub indices rebuilt, and will avoid mismatches between the stored data format and the code trying to load it.

 By default, if a PSI element extends `StubBasedPsiElement`, all elements of that type will be stored in the stub tree.
 If you need more precise control over which elements are stored, override `IStubElementType.shouldCreateStub()` and return `false` for elements which should not be included in the stub tree.

-Note that the exclusion is not recursive: if some elements of the element for which you returned false are also stub-based PSI elements, they will be included in the stub tree.
+**Note:** The exclusion is not recursive: if some elements of the element for which you returned false are also stub-based PSI elements, they will be included in the stub tree.

 It's essential to make sure that all information stored in the stub tree depends only on the contents of the file for which stubs are being built, and does not depend on any external files.
 Otherwise the stub tree will not be rebuilt when an external dependency changes, and you will have stale and incorrect data in the stub tree.

 ## Stub Indexes